pablomilanese/car-classification/README.md

 <img width="815" alt="Screen Shot 2022-10-12 at 9 20 29 PM" src="https://user-images.githubusercontent.com/105120795/195483822-dc1c8159-a732-4ddc-89e1-f44fe288e2ac.png">

 The 3D plot illustrates:<br>
 * the four clusters as well as car size within each cluster.<br>
 * Sizes include compact, midsize and large.
 * The axis of the scatter plot include horsepower, age and style (coupe, convertible, wagon, sedan, etc).<br>

 <img width="816" alt="Screen Shot 2022-10-12 at 9 18 45 PM" src="https://user-images.githubusercontent.com/105120795/195483589-07d1cdbf-3179-4891-b406-5023d56d19d7.png">

+**RESULTS**<br>
+Although our model seems to prioritize horse power, there are other variables that go into play such as the year the car was made.
+For example, both 'Oldtimers' and 'Wheenie Huts' have trend towards low horsepower but they were not clustered together.
+In the same manner, both Bugatti Veyron's are classified as coupes but clustered with the 'Speed Demons' while a Cadillac CTS is considered 'Wheenie Hut'.
+We find that our model effectively takes in cars with multiple variables and clusters them together in an appropiate manner.

+**OUTLIERS**<br>
+Although the scatter plot shows that both Bugatti Veyrons from the dataset appear to be outliers, they were clustered together with other cars such as Lamborghini's and Dodge Chargers.
+If the dataset included other cars with exponential horsepower such as McLarens and Koenigseggs (both brands that build cars with +1,000 HP) it would be appropiate to cluster them under a new group to make sure that the 'fairness' we aimed to achieve is mantained.